Deloitte collaborates with Duke's EDGE Center has been saved

 A strategic collaboration to bring insight and thought leadership about the energy transition: The Deloitte Research Center for Energy & Industrials is pleased to collaborate with the Center for Energy, Development and the Global Environment (EDGE) at Duke University’s Fuqua School of Business on a series of co-authored publications focused on clean energy pathways in the energy transition.

 A collaboration created to explore new clean energy pathways

-There’s a great deal of current enthusiasm about the prospects for hydrogen, especially when it comes to reducing emissions across the global economy, and it’s easy to see why.
+There’s a great deal of current enthusiasm about the prospects for hydrogen—especially when it comes to reducing emissions across the global economy—and it’s easy to see why.
 Hydrogen is clean, energy-dense, and available, and it could complement other renewable energy sources.
-But why the surge in interest now, when hydrogen has been used in many applications for decades?
-And what are the very real challenges involved in integrating hydrogen into the US and global economy and infrastructure?
+But why the surge in interest now when hydrogen has been used in many applications for decades?
+And what are the very real challenges involved in integrating hydrogen into the United States and the global economy and infrastructure?

 Podcast: Hydrogen and the decarbonization puzzle

 In this episode of the Fueling the Future series, we explore the role of hydrogen as part of the energy transition.
 Since there’s recent interest and enthusiasm about hydrogen, especially for its use to reduce emissions, we discuss the value proposition of green hydrogen.
 What energy challenges can green hydrogen solve?
 What hurdles must be overcome to capture this opportunity?
 What are the most exciting current global examples?